dweekly/docs/pages/emails/salesforce-v1.md

 <a mc-deep-link="false" href="https://my.app.link/3p?$3p=e_et&$original_url=..." >This link will not open the app.</a>
 ```

 If the link in the "href" part of the tag is a normal web link, the app will NOT open in Android.
-If the link in the "href" part of the tag is a Branch link, but you don't want the app to open, then you'll need to add `&%24web_only%3Dtrue` as a query parameter:
+If the link in the <notranslate>"href"</notranslate> part of the tag is a Branch link, but you don't want the app to open, then you'll need to add `&%24web_only%3Dtrue` as a query parameter:

 ```html
 <a href="https://my.app.link/3p?%243p=e_xx&%24original_url=http%3A%2F%2Fexample.com&%24web_only%3Dtrue" >Link to your app!</a>